levinzonr/studypad-android/README.md

 # Project Description

-Currenty project consists of two apps, on of them being Android application and other being Spring REST API.
+Currenty project consists of 4 apps, on of them being Android application and other being Spring REST API.
 Both written in Kotlin

 ## Technical Description